-I never submitted a design but have been following the debate with interest and, just for fun, have been playing around with it.
+I never submitted a design but followed the debate with interest and, just for fun, played around with the design.

 So this is my unofficial contribution.
 Here’s my thinking: